ytsaurus/ytsaurus-ui/packages/ui/docs/configuration.md

 ```

 `accountsMonitoring.urlTemplate` allows to define parametrized template of url for external monitoring dashbord of an account.
 If defined then `${title} ??
-'Monitoring'` tab will be present as a link generated from the template on a page of a pool.
+'Monitoring'` tab will be present as a link generated from the template.
-The template supports following parameters: `{ytCluster}`, `{ytAccount}`, all the parameters will be replaced with corresponiding values.
+The template supports following parameters: `{ytCluster}`, `{ytAccount}`.
+All the parameters are optional and will be replaced with corresponiding values.
 Example of usage:

 ```js